TalAdivi/localhost/final-project/README.md

 - [x] fill tables with users and admin data including users meals
 - [x] build a JSON file to static data like nutrition values of each meal product
 - [x] build a parsing functions to recieve all queries data
-- [x] build functions to bind daynamic data into the static HTML body
+- [x] build functions to bind daynamic data into static HTML body

 #### Note